Thou god see'st me

 Stockton Pottery of Thomas Ainsworth

 The first and last plaques with an impressed mark with the Stockton coat of arms – an anchor and cable impaling a castle - used by the Stockton Pottery of Thomas Ainsworth.
 The pottery was founded in the 1840s and closed in 1901.
 The second plaque has the 'slug trail' decoration found on other items, jugs etc, from the Stockton Pottery.
-The bottom centre plaque, from the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection, is unusual in that it has no pink lustre decoration - just a wide band of copper lustre.
+The bottom centre plaque is unusual in that it has no pink lustre decoration - just a wide band of copper lustre.
 The bottom right orange plaque was made post 1860.